 A company with innovation at its core.

-If you think about why an Apple Store is ALWAYS busier than other retail outlets … it is because people can go in and play and tinker and get a real feel for the products and the services.
-In an Apple Store they have thought about how people touch / see / hear / taste / smell and feel in their experience.
+If you think about why an Apple store is ALWAYS busier than other retail outlets … it is because people can go in and play, tinker, and get a real feel for the products and the services.
+In an Apple store, they have thought about how people touch / see / hear / taste / smell and feel in their experience.
 This focus makes it more memorable and differentiated.

 Competing on product

 With the latest iPhone release, all we hear about is the product, the features.
 Fastest, camera improvements.
 This is doubling down on product improvements.
 This isn’t innovation.